jose-donato/docs/content/terminal/features/crypto/onchain/onchain.md

 │ 2021-11-09 18:49:13 │ 0x0c4bf722f477dbceda0ca4ac9f02adbd813b2f80e4b613069265de5b12861115 │ USD Coin              │ 7977.07 │
 └─────────────────────┴────────────────────────────────────────────────────────────────────┴───────────────────────┴─────────┘
 ```

 ---

-title: Introduction to Cryptocurrency Onchain
+title: Introduction to Cryptocurrency Onchain keywords: ['cryptocurrency',
-keywords: ['cryptocurrency', 'onchain', 'hashrate', 'erc20', 'dexes', 'ethereum']
+'onchain', 'hashrate', 'erc20', 'dexes', 'ethereum'] excerpt: "An Introduction
-excerpt: "An Introduction to Cryptocurrency Onchain, within the Cryptocurrency Menu,
+to Cryptocurrency Onchain, within the Cryptocurrency Menu, with a brief overview
-with a brief overview of the features."
+of the features."
-geekdocCollapseSection: true

 ---

-The Cryptocurrency Onchain menu provides access to features that determine market sentiment by leveraging data from
+The Cryptocurrency Onchain menu provides access to features that determine
-a blockchain ledger.
-This can be, among other things, blockchain hashrates (<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/crypto/onchain/hr/" target="_blank">hr</a>),
+market sentiment by leveraging data from a blockchain ledger.
+This can be, among
+other things, blockchain hashrates
+(<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/crypto/onchain/hr/" target="_blank">hr</a>),
+confirmed transactions
-confirmed transactions (<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/crypto/onchain/btcct/" target="_blank">btcct</a>) and
+(<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/crypto/onchain/btcct/" target="_blank">btcct</a>)
-top traded crypto pairs (<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/crypto/onchain/ttcp/" target="_blank">ttcp</a>).
+and top traded crypto pairs
+(<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/crypto/onchain/ttcp/" target="_blank">ttcp</a>).

 ## How to use

-The Cryptocurrency Onchain menu is called upon by typing `onchain`, while inside the `crypto` menu, which opens the following menu:
+The Cryptocurrency Onchain menu is called upon by typing `onchain`, while inside
+the `crypto` menu, which opens the following menu:

 ![Cryptocurrency Onchain Menu](https://user-images.githubusercontent.com/46355364/178532254-8f4ef039-fab5-4ac5-afbf-584f8ce711c4.png)

 Alternatively, you can also type `/crypto/onchain`.
-Within the Cryptocurrency Onchain menu you can find features examining
+Within the Cryptocurrency
+Onchain menu you can find features examining transaction data and crypto wallet
-transaction data and crypto wallet balances, both of which are helpful when deciding whether to invest.
+balances, both of which are helpful when deciding whether to invest.
 E.g. we can
 look into the top ERC20 token by typing `top` which returns the following table:

 ```